bazaah/jaesve/README.md

 Jaesve is written to minimize memory usage.
 It uses a stream based approach to parsing JSON, and attempts to unroll nested objects.
 Its maximum memory footprint can be described as follows:

 - `sizeof largest object/array` +
 - `sizeof combined elements NOT including any object/array from doc start to largest object/array` +
 - `program overhead`

-TLDR: the more deeply nested objects/arrays you have the larger the memory footprint.
+TLDR: the more deeply nested and larger the objects/arrays, the larger the memory footprint.

 ### Example Usage